ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.7.34: reimplements functions using linear traversal in `PdfPageLinks` using binary search traversal.
 * 0.7.33: adds the `create_transform_setters!()` and `create_transform_getters!()` private macros,
   ensuring API consistency and maximising code reuse across all transformable objects;
   adds `PdfPage::transform()`, `PdfPage::transform_with_clip()`, and `PdfPage::set_matrix_with_clip()`